 - This bread bakes well without the cream cheese as well if you would like to leave it out.

-- If you can’t find pumpkin pie spice at your grocery store, try this DIY version by Minimalist Baker.
+- If you can’t find pumpkin pie spice at your grocery store, try a homemade version.

 - I have only tried this recipe with canned pumpkin puree.
 If you roast your own pumpkin, the results may differ because it may be more wet or more dry.